sbecker11/youtube-search-app/README.md

 This docker-compose project creates a local-dynamodb image that runs in a localstack image on local DockerDesktop.
 Dockerfile and docker-compose.yml are used to deploy assets to DockerDesktop.

-YoutubeQueryEngine from youtube_query_engine.py sends a variety of search queries to YouTubeMetadataAPI
+YouTubeQuery from youtube_query.py sends a variety of search queries to YouTubeMetadataAPI

 Search query results are stored in DynamoDb tables using DynamoPersistenceEngine from dynamo_persistence_engine.py